wurmlab/SBC361-programming-in-R/2017/practical2.md

 output_vec
 ```

 #### Q1.
 Modify the code above to make it into a function called `time_converter`.
 This function should take a single number as an argument (the number of seconds we want to convert).
-This function should also include the three lines of code that covert `number_of_seconds` into `hours`, `minutes`, and `seconds`, the line of code that merges these three variables into one vector, and a line returning this vector as the output of the function.
-Once you created the function and loaded it into R, run it on the numbers 5, 50000, and 10000000 seconds.
+This function should also include the three lines of code that convert `number_of_seconds` into `hours`, `minutes`, and `seconds`, the line of code that merges these three variables into one vector, and a line returning this vector as the output of the function.
+Once you created the function and loaded it into R, use relevant examples for testing (0, 3600, another).
 Remember to indent any code inside the curly brackets.

 #### Q2.
 Write your own function for converting distances between different units.
 Your function should take the distance in kilometres as input and return the distance in miles as output (1 kilometre is roughly 0.62 miles).
 Note: `floor` won't be needed in the calculations here.
 Remember to clearly comment/annotate your code and make appropriate use of whitespace including indentation and newlines.

 ### More complex functions

-Hopefully you can already see how functions can be useful.
+Functions can be very useful when you have to do the same calculation many times.
 We will now consider a hypothetical experiment in which we are measuring the flight speed of bees through flight tunnels.

 We would like to measure the flight speed of the bees in meters per second.
 Annoyingly, the timer we used gave readings with the format `hours:minutes:seconds`, rather than just the total number of seconds.